Creating an EC2 Instance

 1. Select Services > EC2 from the AWS Management Console home page:

 2. Since this may be your first exposure to the EC2 Dashboard, it's worth spending a minute or two learning a few important parts of the dashboard:

 - Additional navigation options are across the top-left of the Dashboard

 - Basic account information, current region, and Support options are across the top-right

 - Navigation to additional EC2 resources and features are located in the left pane

 - Resources section - provides a high-level summary of current EC2 resource usage

-- Create Instance section - Offers a single click to start the process of launching a new EC2 instance (you'll do that next)
+- Launch Instance section - Offers a single click to start the process of launching a new EC2 instance (you'll do that next)